Parobalth

 Install the files from the debian firmware-ath9k-htc package currently available for sid and buster (testing).

 It worked great with my Laptop without further issues.
-It did also work with NextThing Chip but I had to use the hack from the ThinkPenguin page (wifi.scan-rand-mac-address=0
+It did also work with NextThing Chip but I had to use the hack from the ThinkPenguin page (wifi.scan-rand-mac-address=0) to make a succesful connection.

 Further investigation and additional tests are necessary.
 I am also going to contact ThinkPenguin about this issue.